MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-8/index.md

 I only later realized that there were different kinds of vertical sockets available in the blue cabinet, which required no processing but for the connections on this board, I grabbed a stick of connectors, cut it and bent the connectors to fit the shape of the footprint.
 They felt a bit too large, which aroused my suspicion, but could still be soldered on when placed just right.

 I then soldered on the components, which went mostly relatively smoothly except for me ripping out a trace again when trying to adjust the levitating LED in the rightmost picture below, which has become somewhat of a trademark of mine at this point.
 I did, however, manage to fix it with patience and extra care, soldering it much further along the trace than normal.
 I also spilled the solder every now and then but could destroy the bridges I accidentally created by tracing the nearby clearances with the soldering iron, which resulted in a not pretty but functional splitting of the solder onto the two sides.
+A major tip for helping to keep the soldering iron's tip clean (very important!) was to actually wet the sponges in the soldering stations.

 ![All the components making up the board](before-soldering.webp)
 ![Cutting socket connectors](cutting-socket.webp)